-If you are a MailChimp customer that has recently cleaned a list, you may have been asked to send a "Reconfirm Campaign" to emails containing B and D Email Assurance grades.
+If you are a MailChimp customer that has recently used an email cleaner to verify a list, you may have been asked to send a "Reconfirm Campaign" to emails containing B and D verification grades.

 MailChimp is one of the more stringent email service providers when it comes to compliance, which is why they have some of the best deliverability in the email marketing industry.
 A high rate of complaints, opt-outs, or bounces will affect MailChimp's overall ability to get your mail in your subscribers' inboxes.
 While some email service providers will let you deploy email to A+, A, B, and D results, MailChimp only allows you to send mail to A+ and A results, and requires a reconfirm campaign to protect their reputation with ISPs.

 Unfortunately, you cannot use MailChimp to send the reconfirm campaign (unless it is for CASL compliance.)
 MailChimp instructs you deploy this campaign through another ESP.

 MailChimp has told our support team that this is the only way to ensure MailChimp senders maintain an optimal reputation.
 If you have certain email addresses that you know are active, and you have mailed to them in the past 2 weeks, you can create a manual segment with these emails and slowly trickle those emails into your campaigns.
 You can also sign up for Reconfirm.io (currently in private beta) to send your reconfirm campaign.

 Before deploying a reconfirm campaign, the subscribers are removed from your Master mailing list.
 These subscribers are only added back on your list if they re-optin.
 A reconfirm campaign is a basic opt-in form and is designed to renew permissions from subscribers that have not been deployed email in 6+ months, as well as B and D Email Assurance grades.